She's Gotta Have It: Production

 Facing budget constraints, Lee took on the role of "Mars Blackmon" himself, as he could not afford to hire another actor.
 The production involved Lee's family and friends, with his father, Bill Lee, composing the film's score and making a cameo as "Sonny Darling."
 Lee's sister, Joie Lee, played "Clorinda Bradford," and his brother, David Lee, handled still photography.
 Cinematographer Ernest Dickerson had a cameo as "Dog #8."
-Actor John Canada Terrell, learning about the film through word of mouth, demanded a role and claimed Lee cast him without an audition.
+Actor John Canada Terrell, has claimed that Lee cast him without an audition.
+This would be Terrell's breakout role and he would later appear in Mo Better Blues (1990).
 She's Gotta Have It was the feature film debut of actress Raye Dowell.

 Filmed over twelve days during the summer of 1985 in Brooklyn, New York, in the neighborhoods of Fort Greene, Bedford–Stuyvesant, Brooklyn Heights, Downtown Brooklyn, Crown Heights, and at the Ferry Bank Restaurant, the film adhered to a $175,000 budget.
 Shot predominantly in black and white with a single color sequence, Lee worked with a non-union crew, without film permits or insurance.
 Originally filmed in Super 16 mm, Lee scrambled to secure funds for a 35 mm blowup when the film was accepted into the January 1986 San Francisco Film Festival.

 Despite Island Pictures' policy of distributing unrated films, Lee believed that an R rating was crucial for the film's success and did multiple edits to secure an R rating from the Motion Picture Association of America.
 Finding the pre-edited film's content comparable to mainstream films like Body Double (1984) and 9½ Weeks (1986), Lee contended that the board's demands for numerous cuts were rooted in discomfort with African-American love scenes.